openvinotoolkit/openvino/src/plugins/auto/docs/architecture.md

 ## Main Architectual Design Concepts

 AUTO is a meta plugin in OpenVINO that doesn’t bind to a specific type of hardware device.
-When the user chooses AUTO as the target device, the AUTO plugin automatically discovers all accelerators and hardware features of the platform, and selects one or more devices suitable for the task based on the application's configuration.
+When the user chooses AUTO as the target device, the AUTO plugin automatically discovers all processing units and hardware features of the platform, and selects one or more devices suitable for the task based on the application's configuration.

 The logic behind the choice is as follows:
 * Check what supported devices are available.